Chrismarsh/evernote-latex/README.md

 If you do this, apply to have your API key enabled on the production servers.

+There are hardcodes for the `perl` and `gs` directories -- **fix these before running**.
+This will be fixed in a next version.

 ## Usage ##
 To use, mark any note with the tag 'tex'.
-It will then be processed Then run ` python evernote-latex.py`
+It will then be processed.

+Then run ` python evernote-latex.py`

+Sections in $$...$$ will be processed.
+The $$ cannot have a newline after it and the start of the equation.

 ## Todo and caveats ##
 - Remove 'tex' tag after processing